 2. One other issue that affects our bodies because of riboflavin deficiency is that of iron metabolism.
-Humans need riboflavin to increase haemoglobin levels in the blood stream a necessity for a healthy body.
+Humans need riboflavin to increase hemoglobin levels in the bloodstream a necessity for a healthy body.

 WHAT HAPPENS WHEN WE GET TOO MUCH RIBOFLAVIN (B2)?

 Apparently we can’t get too much B2 from food or supplements so eat and be happy.
 There are no known toxic or adverse effects unless it is administered by injection.
 If too much is administered by injection it can be toxic but not very many of us go around injecting riboflavin into our veins!
 I hope.

 WHERE DO WE GET RIBOFLAVIN (B2)?

 Ribose means sugar and flavin means yellow in Latin.
 (Just in case you were wondering.)
 Riboflavin derivatives are well known for their use as food colouring.
 They give vitamin pills, food supplements and many processed foods a yellow or orange colouring.
 Attractive to the eye but overkill for processed foods in my opinion.
 Nothing says good taste like natural colouring.